-Tim Barnwell is a photographer and author based in Asheville, North Carolina, and is one of the most published photographers in the South.
-He has been a principal or contributing photographer to dozens of books and is the author of five of his own-The Face of Appalachia: Portraits from the Mountain Farm, On Earth’s Furrowed Brow: The Appalachian Farm in Photographs, Hands in Harmony: Traditional Crafts and Music in Appalachia, Blue Ridge Parkway Vistas: A Comprehensive Identification Guide to What you See from the Many Overlooks, and Great Smoky Mountains Vistas: A Guide, with Mountain Peak Identifications, for What To See and Do in and Around the National Park, Tide Runners: Shrimping and Fishing on the Carolinas and Georgia Coast (September 2019), and Faces and Places of Cashiers Valley (July 2019).
+TIM BARNWELL is a photographer and author based in Asheville, North Carolina, and is one of the most published photographers in the South.
+He has been a principal or contributing photographer to dozens of books and is the author of seven of his own-The Face of Appalachia: Portraits from the Mountain Farm, On Earth’s Furrowed Brow: The Appalachian Farm in Photographs, Hands in Harmony: Traditional Crafts and Music in Appalachia, Blue Ridge Parkway Vistas: A Comprehensive Identification Guide to What you See from the Many Overlooks, Great Smoky Mountains Vistas: A Guide, with Mountain Peak Identifications, for What To See and Do in and Around the National Park, Tide Runners: Shrimping and Fishing on the Carolinas and Georgia Coast (September 2019), and Faces and Places of Cashiers Valley (July 2019).

 He has provided principal photography for numerous other books, including Asheville: A View from the Top, Pisgah Forest and Nonconnah: The Potteries of Walter B. Stevens, Wladimir de Terlikowski: His Life and Art, and Frances Goodrich's Brown Book of Weaving Drafts (volumes 1 & 2).

 His images have appeared in dozens of magazines, including Time, Newsweek, Southern Accents, House Beautiful, American Craft, Outdoor Photographer, US Air, Mother Jones, Sky and Telescope, Blue Ridge Country, Billboard, U.S. News and World Report, Travel South, American Style, Smithsonian, Woodwork, Our State, Black & White Magazine, Smoky Mountain Living, Aperture, LensWork, Fiberarts, Astronomy, Parents, Ceramics Monthly, and National Parks.

 Mr. Barnwell is known as a master photographer and printer.
 His fine art photography is widely collected and has been included in many group and one-man shows in the US and abroad.
-His images are in the permanent collections of the Metropolitan Museum, Mint Museum, New Orleans Museum of Art, High Museum of Art, Greenville (SC) County Museum of Art, Mint Museum, Asheville Art Museum, SOHO Photo Gallery, Newark Museum, and the Bank of America corporate collection.
-His fine art photography is represented by Lumiere Gallery in Atlanta.
+His images are in the permanent collections of the Metropolitan Museum, Mint Museum, New Orleans Museum of Art, High Museum of Art, Greenville (SC) County Museum of Art, Mint Museum, Asheville Art Museum, SOHO Photo Gallery, Newark Museum, Booth Western Art Museum, and the Bank of America corporate collection.
+His fine art photography is represented by Lumière Gallery in Atlanta.